ntno/mkdocs-terminal/documentation/docs/tile-grid/index.md

 # My Page Content
 ```

-Each tile object may have any of the attributes [described below](#terminal-for-mkdocs-tile-attributes).
+Each tile object may have any of the attributes described in the [Tile Reference](tile.md).

 <br>

 ## 2. Add Page to Nav
-Terminal for MkDocs' Tile Grid relies on the *meta*[^mkdocs-page-meta] attribute of a MkDocs *Page Object*[^mkdocs-page-object].
-This means that in order for the tile grid to work properly, the markdown file which includes the `tiles` metadata **must** be added to the site's navigation in `mkdoc.yml`.
-If the page is not included in the `mkdocs.yml` *nav*, the markdown will not be loaded as a MkDocs Page Object and will not include your metadata.
+Add the markdown file which includes the `tiles` metadata to the site's navigation in `mkdoc.yml`.
+If the page is not included in the `mkdocs.yml` *nav*, the markdown will not be loaded as a MkDocs Page Object[^mkdocs-page-object] and will not include your metadata.

 Note: the page does not need to be visible in the final side navigation theme component.